mvolkmann/blog/src/web-dev-tips.md

 To enable clicking an element that is behind another in `z-index`, set the `pointer-events` CSS property of the top element to `none`.
+TODO: Need an example of when this is useful.

 ### appearance

 To take control of how a form control is rendered set the `appearance` CSS property to `none`.
+TODO: Add example of a custom checkbox?

 ### Selectors